Loading

 Beskrivelse

-You can migrate data by importing or inserting records from another Salesforce legacy source organization or other external source into a new target organization.
-It's important to import object data in a particular order to maintain record relationships.
+You can migrate data by importing or inserting records from a legacy Salesforce organization or another external source into a target organization.
+To preserve record relationships, it is important to import object data in the appropriate order.

 Løsning